 More reading: Guide to 47 Amazon Rainforest Animals

 As you can see from reading these vampire bat facts, there’s so much more to these creatures than most people realize.
-To be so small and mysterious, they are actually complex animals with really cool abilities and sweet, caring social traits.
+They are so small and mysterious, yet they are actually complex animals with really cool abilities and sweet, caring social traits.

 Which of these facts surprised you the most?
 Let us know your thoughts in the comments section!